Database Matching Under Noisy Synchronization Errors: Matching Capacity For Independent Repetition

-To prove the achievability, we consider the following matching scheme: \begin{enumerate}[label=\textbf{\arabic*)},leftmargin=1.3\parindent] \item Given the $i$\textsuperscript{th} row $Y_i^{K_n}$ of $\mathbf{D}^{(2)}$ and the corresponding row $A_i^n$ of the partial deletion location information $\mathbf{A}$, we discard the $j$\textsuperscript{th} column of $\mathbf{D}^{(1)}$ if $A_{i,j}=1$, $\forall j\in[n]$ to obtain $\bar{\mathbf{D}}^{(1)}$ since it does not offer any additional information due to the independent nature of the database entries. \item We convert the problem into a deletion-only one by elementwise repeating all the columns of $\bar{\mathbf{D}}^{(1)}$ $s_{\max}$ times, which we call \say{stretching by $s_{\max}$}, to obtain $\tilde{\mathbf{D}}^{(1)}$.
-At this step, $Y_i^{K_n}$ can be seen as the output of the noisy deletion channel where the $\boldsymbol{\Theta}_n^{-1}(i)$\textsuperscript{th} row of $\tilde{\mathbf{D}}^{(1)}$ is the input. \item We perform a generalized version of the decoding algorithm introduced in~\cite{bakirtas2021database} for the noiseless deletions with deletion detection probability.
+\begin{enumerate}[label=\textbf{\arabic*)},leftmargin=1.3\parindent] \item Given the $i$\textsuperscript{th} row $Y_i^{K_n}$ of $\mathbf{Y}$ and the corresponding row $A_i^n$ of the partial deletion location information $\mathbf{A}$, we discard the $j$\textsuperscript{th} column of $\mathbf{X}$ if $A_{i,j}=1$, $\forall j\in[n]$ to obtain $\bar{\mathbf{X}}$ since it does not offer any additional information due to the independent nature of the database entries. \item We convert the problem into a deletion-only one by elementwise repeating all the columns of $\bar{\mathbf{X}}$ $s_{\max}$ times, which we call \say{stretching by $s_{\max}$}, to obtain $\tilde{\mathbf{X}}$.
+At this step, $Y_i^{K_n}$ can be seen as the output of the noisy deletion channel where the $\sigma_n^{-1}(i)$\textsuperscript{th} row of $\tilde{\mathbf{X}}$ is the input. \item We perform a generalized version of the decoding algorithm introduced in~\cite{bakirtas2021database} for the noiseless deletions with deletion detection probability.
 Note that the latter itself is an extension of the one proposed in~\cite{diggavi1603788}. \end{enumerate}